Maybe you’ve seen the recent press on the psychedelic substance Psilocybin as the next line of addiction treatment.

 Whilst these substances and new approaches will always have their place, perhaps what’s most troubling about these approaches, is not the substance itself but rather the mentality or beliefs they can cultivate.

-Most modern rehab clinics, including us, are proud to say that we’re 12 step, fully abstinence based services.
-We stand for the long term emotional work on the self, and mutual aid supports approach, to long term recovery.
+Most modern rehab clinics, including us, are proud to say that we’re 12 steps, fully abstinence-based services.
+We stand for the long term emotional work on the self, and mutual aid supports the approach, to long term recovery.